 • How oily is your skin (this affects its softness)?

 Dry skin is characterized by its tight skin and small pores, it is caused by a loss of water in the upper layer of the skin, which then results in constant itching, faster aging skin cells, wrinkles, dull complexion, rough skin, less elastic skin, visible red patches, and more visible lines.

 When moisturizers/ emollients should be applied to the skin – it functions by forming an oily layer on it, which would help trap water in the skin cells.
 Embrace body lotions with ingredients like petrolatum, lanolin, mineral oils, and dimethicon; these are common emollients for holding water in the skin.

-Body lotions with glycerine, lecithin, and propylene glycol will help to draw water into the skin’s outer layer, which is also important.
+Body lotions with glycerin, lecithin, and propylene glycol will help to draw water into the skin’s outer layer, which is also important.
 However, products containing alcohol should be avoided, as they would be too dry for the skin.